roelfie/dotfiles/README.md

    ```
    This will trigger Dotbot to perform all the steps described in [install.conf.yaml](./install.conf.yaml).

 NB: In [zshrc](./zshrc) we've configured the Homebrew `--no-quarantine` flag.
-So all appplications should be ready to use immediately after installation
+So all appplications should be ready to use immediately after installation.

 #### <a name="manual_steps"></a>Manual steps